rjspencer/docs/theming.md

 **Module Options**
 `direction`

-	the direction in which to order the blog posts
+	the direction in which to list the blog posts

     accepted values are asc or desc